embermap/eslint-plugin-ember-data-sync-relationships/README.md

 ## About

 This library is developed and maintained by [EmberMap](https://embermap.com/).
-If you're looking to see how your company can get the most out of Ember, please [get in touch](mailto:info@embermap.com)!
+If your company is looking to see how it can get the most out of Ember, please [get in touch](mailto:info@embermap.com)!